 A. A normal trial will commence and judgment will be awarded by the court based on the merits of the evidence provided by both parties.

 B. Alternatively, you can opt to file an application for Summary Judgment against the debtor.
-This option is usually taken in straightforward cases whereby documentary proof of the your claims are strong and clear.
+This option is usually taken in straightforward cases whereby documentary proof of your claims are strong and clear.

 2. If the debtor does not enter appearance

-If the debtor does not enter appearance in court, the creditor can obtain a Judgment in Default against the debtor.
+If the debtor does not enter an appearance in court, the creditor can obtain a Judgment in Default against the debtor.
 This may also apply to creditors who could not be located or is evading the legal action.

-The next step after obtaining a judgment in your favour as a creditor would be to commence execution proceedings such as filing for petitions for winding-up or bankruptcy, or proceed with filing a writ of seizure and sale.
+The next step after obtaining a judgment in your favor as a creditor would be to commence execution proceedings such as filing for petitions for winding-up or bankruptcy, or proceed with filing a writ of seizure and sale.